sxontheway/Keep-Learning/Python/Python.md

     ```
     -- src
         |-- __init__.py
-        |-- main.py: from pkg_a.a import all
+        |-- main.py: from a.a import all
         |-- a
             |-- __init__.py
             |-- a.py